Reepeecheep/YTComment_Insert/README.md

 Aditional parameters

 -- loop: If you need insert more than one comment<br>
--- json: If the name of your json api file is'nt "client_secrets.json".
+-- json: If the name of your json api file isn't "client_secrets.json".
 Example:

 ```bat
 python3 ytcomment_insert.py --video_id <vide_id> --message <message> --json "key.json"